 There are a sufficient number of studies that can enlighten us on the effect of gap years.

 To assuage parental fears that this “gap” will turn into the Great Rift Valley, one recent study found that over 90% of participating students return to college within 12 months.
 When these young folks do return, they arrive more academically motivated than their peers.
 Research has shown that gap year participants earn higher grades than those who matriculate immediately after high school.
 In fact, two studies, one at UNC and one at Middlebury College, both revealed a statistically significant GPA advantage in favor of ex-gappers.

 A gap year can also have lasting positive effects beyond college.
 The first longitudinal study of individuals who took a gap year revealed that they ended up, on average, more satisfied in their early careers than those who did not.

-Taking a year off prior to college for self exploration has long been a common practice in other parts of the world.
+Taking a year off prior to college for self-exploration has long been a common practice in other cultures.
 In Scandinavian countries, over 50% of students elect to do this.
 As more and more American students indulge in this practice, many elite colleges and universities have taken steps to accommodate.

 Why not to take a gap year

-It is typically a misguided approach to take a gap year solely for the purpose of trying to get into a better college.
+We don’t recommend taking a gap year solely for the purpose of trying to get into a “better” college.
 Academic performance is still your passport to an elite school.
-In fact, if this is your aim, consider completing your freshman year at a school that will accept you, racking up a killer transcript, and applying as a transfer at Elite U. the following year.
+In fact, if this is your aim, consider completing your freshman year at a school that will accept you.
+Rack up a killer transcript and then apply as a transfer at Elite U. the following year.